 For what HM Revenue and Customs describe as "journalists" this flat rate is 12.5 per cent - and for photographers it is 11 per cent (as of July 2021).
 These are percentages of your turnover including the VAT you pay out.

 For each £1000 that any photographer who is registered for VAT bills to clients, if they are registered for VAT they must charge an additional £200 in VAT.
-Under the flat-rate scheme they would pay £110 of this to the government, leaving them £90 toward the VAT they paid out on equipment and supplies.
-A journalist who is not a photographer would pay £125, leaving them £75.
+Under the flat-rate scheme they would pay £132 of this to the government, leaving them £68 toward the VAT they paid out on equipment and supplies.
+A journalist who is not a photographer would pay £150, leaving them £50.

-While on the flat-rate scheme, you can also still claim back the actual VAT you paid on any capital assets that cost £2000 or (including VAT) more each.
+While on the flat-rate scheme, you can also still claim back the actual VAT you paid on capital asset purchases that cost £2000 or more each (including VAT).

-It appears that in your first year of registration you can pay one per cent less than these rates - that is, you keep an extra £10 per £1000 of net billing.
+In your first year of registration you can pay one per cent less than these rates - that is, you keep an extra £10 per £1000 of gross billing.

-One accountant comments that the Treasury would never have approved this scheme if it meant that freelances paid them less.
+One accountant comments that the Treasury would never have approved this scheme if it meant that freelances paid less.
 The existence of the scheme does lighten the dark side by providing an escape route from doing full returns: but see the warning below.

-If you can show that your turnover will be under £83,000 (as of July 2017) you can apply to de-register.
-You will have to go on accounting for VAT until HM Revenue and Customs agree that you can deregister.
+If you can show that your turnover will be under £83,000 (as of August 2021) you can apply to de-register.
+Yo will have to go on accounting for VAT until HM Revenue and Customs agree that you can deregister.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to email@example.com please.
 You may find the glossary helpful.

 The National Union of Journalists must not, can not and would not wish to dictate rates or terms of engagement to members or to editors.
 The information presented here is for guidance and as an aid to equitable negotiation only.